jtorp/lambda-rkn-dynamoDB-facialAnalysis/README.md

 # Analyzing Images Stored in an Amazon S3 Bucket

- AWS CDK project uses AWS Lambda, Rekognition, and DynamoDB to detect faces in images uploaded to S3 bucket.
-The results, including facial attributes, are stored in a DynamoDB table.
+ Sample project for an event-driven architecture that updates DynamoDB to detect faces and analyse images uploaded to S3 bucket.
+It's implemented using AWS CDK and utilizes Lambda for processing and Rekognition for AI-powered image analysis.

 ## **Architecture**